robertobatts/aws-certification-notes/notes/17-serverless-saa-level.md

 ### DynamoDB Streams
 - ORdered stream of item-level modifications (create/update/delete) in a table
 - Stream records can be:
-	- Sent to Kinesis Data Streams
+	- Sent to Kinesis Data Streams (1 year retention in this case)
 	- Read by Lambda
 	- Ready by Kinesis Client Library applications
 	- Data retention for up to 24 hours